mdsantos16/fish-kill-predictive-system/README.md

 The model computes the probability of fish kill occurrence based on user inputs and classifies the result using an optimized Youden Index threshold.

 # File Included
-- `Fish Kill Predictive Warning System.xlsx` – Main predictive tool
+- `Fish Kill Predictive Warning System.xlsm` – Main predictive tool

 # Instructions
 1. Open the Excel file